 Service operation name: Nhss_ImsUECM_Registration

-Description: This service operation registers the serving S-CSCF assigned to an IMS User.
+Description: This service operation registers the serving S-CSCF or the serving IMS AS assigned to an IMS User.
 If authentication is not to be performed, this operation also sets the registration state.
 The S-CSCF is implicitly subscribed to be notified when it is deregistered in HSS.
 This notification is done by means of Nhss_ImsUECM_DeregistrationNotification operation.

-Inputs, Required: Public Identity, S-CSCF name, Registration Type (e.g. Initial Registration, Unregistered).
+Inputs, Required: Public Identity, S-CSCF name or IMS AS name, Registration Type (e.g. Initial Registration, Unregistered).

 Inputs, Optional: Private Identity.